Reasons You Should Start Doing Yoga Right Now

 Researchers have learned that the regular practice of yoga may produce many health benefits, including increased fitness and reduced or normal blood pressure.
 It has become synonymous with stress management, and those who practice this exercise regularly have reported lower levels of stress, and increased well-being.

 The word yoga means ‘to join.’
 It brings your mind and body together, and it builds upon those three elements – exercise, meditation and breathing.
 The exercises (or poses) of yoga are designed to put pressure on your hormonal system, increasing the body’s efficiency and overall health.
 The breathing techniques increase breath control to improve the health and function of body and mind, by allowing oxygen to properly reach your brain.
 Exercise and breathing both prepare the body and mind for meditation, leading to a quiet mind and to get away from everyday stress.

 Types of Yoga

-There are many different variations of yoga.
+There are many different variations of this exercise.
 The most popular are Hatha, Bikram, Ashtanga, Iyengar and Vinyasa.

-Hatha is the basic form of yoga and provides the foundation for all other types of yoga.
+Hatha is the basic form of yoga and serves as a foundation.
 It incorporates the postures, regulated breathing, meditation and kundalini which takes energy from the core of the body.